The Open Group Architecture Framework Definition

 Misunderstandings

-TOGAF is often thought to be an EA Framework that is applicable everywhere and its models need not be altered.
+TOGAF is often considered an EA Framework applicable everywhere, and its models need not be altered.

 The success of working with a method is to implement the method in your way of working.
 Also, TOGAF needs to be implemented, and its reference models, such as the Architecture Framework model, need to be adjusted to your situation.